azrulhasni/Ebanking-Authz/README.md

     and query Keycloak.
 In

 -   We introspect the response.
-If we are denied the permission to access the resource, this will throw an exception
+If we are denied the permission to access the resource,  an exception will be thrown

 -   If any exception is thrown, we will deny access